RockitBootcamp/Phoenix-Admin/front-end-class-status.md

 ## Todos

 - Develop First Week's Schedule
-- Figure out a quick alternative to using apache
+- Figure out a quick alternative to using apache virtual hosts
-    - `php -S 0.0.0.0:8080`
+    - `php -S 0.0.0.0:8080` This is Kevin's awesome way.
 - Assign students to GitHub team
 - Redo the "Syllabus" (the README.md file on the frontend repo)
     - Kevin's working on this